Leng-101/employee-payroll-java-swing/README.md

-# employee payroll system
+# Employee Payroll System 🧑🏻‍💼
- A Basic Payroll System of An Employee
+This is my practice project to familiarize myself with Java Swing with graphical user interface.